Strawberry Shortcake

 At least a few hours before assembling recipe, or up to 2 days before, make the vanilla pudding:

-Whisk together sugar, cornstarch, and salt in a medium saucepan.
-Slowly whisk in 1 cup of the milk.
-Measure out the remaining 1/3 cup milk and whisk in the yolk, then whisk this slowly into the mixture in the saucepan.
+1. Whisk together sugar, cornstarch, and salt in a medium saucepan.
+Slowly whisk in 1 cup milk.

-Place over medium heat and stir constantly until mixture thickens and the whisk leaves a trail.
+3. Place over medium heat and stir constantly until mixture thickens and whisk leaves a trail.
 Remove from heat and add vanilla.
-Place in refrigerator until completely chilled.
+Place a piece of plastic wrap directly on to the top of pudding to prevent skin from forming.

-Next, whip the heavy whipping cream in bowl of a stand mixer with whisk attachment or with an electric mixer until stiff peaks form.
+1. Whip heavy whipping cream in bowl of a stand mixer with whisk attachment or with an electric mixer until stiff peaks form.

 Jenny's Notes: